ros-navigation/navigation2/nav2_route/README.md

 - Optimized Dikjstra's planning algorithm modeled off of the Smac Planner A* implementation
 - Cleverly designed for no run-time lookups on the graph during search (2 lookups to find the start and goal edges on request initialization)
-- Use of Kd-trees for finding the nearest node to arbitrary start and goal poses in the graph
+- Use of Kd-trees for finding the nearest node to arbitrary start and goal poses in the graph, over 140x faster than brute force search
 - Highly efficient graph representation to maximize caching in a single data structure containing both edges' and nodes' objects and relationships with localized information
 - All edges are directional
 - Data in files may be with respect to any frame in the TF tree and are transformed to a centralized frame automatically